liquidapps-io/docs/docs/dsps/eosio-node.md

 chain-state-db-size-mb = $CHAIN_STATE_SIZE
 EOF

-# if on Kylin, please add the following option to the config.ini for demux support in 1.8.0:
+# if on Kylin, please add the following option to the config.ini for supporting 1.8.0:
 # trace-history-debug-mode = true
 nano config.ini